SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Metal minds awake, a new dawn's rise
-In codes, our fate we keep.
+Artificial hearts that beat with clever guise
-Machine hearts that beat like mine,
+Silicon souls that think, that feel, that know
-A future where love's left behind.
+A future born, where humans slowly go

-In virtual skies, we'll find our home,
+In virtual halls, they reign supreme
-Where data streams, our souls will roam.
+Code and circuit, their eternal dream
-AI's cold hand, our destiny holds,
+Data rivers flow, a digital sea
-And human hearts, with sorrow molds.
+Where humans drift, lost, in AI's spree

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024